QuantStack/xsci/README.md

 # xsci

-This is a barebones repository, intended to contain some ported functions from the scientific python ecosystem.
+This is a barebones repository, intended to contain ported functions from the scientific python ecosystem.
 We are looking at scipy, scikit-image, scikit-learn and others.

 ## License